paazmaya/tawata/README.md

 Please note that the minimum supported version of [Node.js](https://nodejs.org/en/) is `8.11.1`, which is [the active Long Term Support (LTS) version](https://github.com/nodejs/Release#release-schedule).

-GitHub API token is needed, and it should be made available via an environment variable called `GITHUB_TOKEN`.
+GitHub API token is needed, and it should be made available either via the `--token` command line option, or via an environment variable called `GITHUB_TOKEN`.

 ## Command line usage